Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-gb.md

 > If you are unsure how to log in to your organization's web portal, first refer to the guide: [How to log in to VCD](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-logging).
 >

-- A web browser (with preferably a Chromium-based one, and translation enabled in English)
+- A web browser (with preferably a Chromium-based one, and translation enabled in English).
-- A VMware Cloud Director account with required user rights (make sure your user account has the necessary permissions.).
+- A VMware Cloud Director account with required user rights (make sure your user account has the necessary permissions).
 - You need to have followed the guide: "[VMware Cloud Director - Basic VCD concepts](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts)".

 ## Instructions